Irfan Fandi: Senior

-In September 2016, Irfan was called up by national team coach V. Sundramoorthy for the friendlies against Malaysia and Hong Kong on 7 October and 11 October respectively.
+In September 2016, Irfan was called up by national team coach V. Sundramoorthy for the friendlies against Malaysia and Hong Kong on 7 and 11 October respectively.
 He made his debut for the senior national team against Hong Kong at the Mongkok Stadium.
 He earned his second cap in a friendly against Afghanistan before securing his first start against Bahrain in Singapore's first third-round match of the 2019 AFC Asian Cup qualification, helping the Lions earn a 0-0 away draw.

 Irfan was selected as part of the Singapore Selection squad for The Sultan of Selangor's Cup to be held on 6 May 2017.
 He also made his AFF Championship debut in the 2018 iteration on 9 November, with a 1–0 win over Indonesia.

 Irfan received a call up to the national team for a friendly against Afghanistan and the 2022 FIFA World Cup qualification matches held in Riyadh against Palestine, Uzbekistan, and Saudi Arabia along with brothers, Ikhsan and Ilhan.
 This was the first time all three brothers of were called up.

 On 25 December 2021, in the second leg of the 2020 AFF Championship semi-final match against Indonesia, Irfan was controversially sent off in the 67th minute after tackling down Irfan Jaya for allegedly denying a goalscoring opportunity.

 On 26 March 2022, against Malaysia, Irfan played alongside his younger brothers Ikhsan and Ilhan.
 It was the first time that the three Fandi brothers played in the same match for the national team together.
 It was also the first time in Singapore's history to have three brothers playing for the national team.
 The Singapore team won 2–1 thanks to a brace from his younger brother Ikhsan.

+On 27 December 2022 of matchday 3 in the 2022 AFF Championship group stage, he scored his 2nd goal for Singapore against Laos with a diving header.